 Babergh and Mid Suffolk District Councils are required by law to protect the public funds they administer.
-They may share information provided to them with other bodies responsible for auditing or administering public funds, in order to prevent and detect fraud.
+They may share information with other bodies, responsible for auditing or administering public funds, in order to prevent and detect fraud.

 The Cabinet Office appoints the auditor to audit the accounts of this authority.
 It is also responsible for carrying out data matching exercises.

 The Cabinet Office currently requires us to participate in a data matching exercise to assist in the prevention and detection of fraud.
-We are required to provide particular sets of data to the Cabinet Office to match each exercise, and these are set out in the Cabinet Office’s guidance, which can be found at the Cabinet Office.
+We are required to provide particular sets of data to the Cabinet Office to match each exercise, and these are set out in the Cabinet Office’s guidance.

 The use of data by the Cabinet Office in a data matching exercise is carried out with statutory authority under its powers in Part 2A of the Audit Commission Act 1998.
 It does not require the consent of the individuals concerned under the Data Protection Act 1998.

 Data matching by the Cabinet Office is subject to a Code of Practice.